-As the U.S. gradually normalizes relations with Cuba, American travel to this Caribbean country has skyrocketed.
+As the U.S. normalizes relations with Cuba, American travel to this Caribbean country has skyrocketed.
 In 2014 to 2015 alone, American visits to Cuba increased by 77 percent.

 And these numbers are only expected to grow.
 The Cuban government is predicting that 10 million Americans will visit each year once travel restrictions are completely lifted; up from the three million foreign visitors they currently receive per year.